Shopify Customer Analytics

 - Fixed date range - show data for a specific period between two dates

-- Dynamic date range - calculate the Product Categories Bought for a dynamic time period in the past, e.g., last 7 days, last 30 days.
+- Dynamic date range - calculate the Product Categories Bought for a dynamic period in the past, e.g., last 7 days, last 30 days.
 If you select this option, the data will be recalculated daily as the date range window moves forward.

-- Calendar year and month - show the Product Categories Bought for a specific year (e.g., 2023) or a specific month (e.g., July 2024).
+- Calendar year and month - show the Product Categories Bought for a specific year (e.g., 2024) or a particular month (e.g., May 2024).

-Now, you can see Product Categories Bought per customer in your Shopify spreadsheet.
+- Now, you can see Product Categories Bought per customer in your Shopify spreadsheet.

-Product Types Bought per customer
+Product Types Bought per Customer

 If you sell several types of unrelated products on your store, this analytics metric will help you analyze your customers’ behavior and group them into specific segments.